0xn3va/application-security-handbook/Web Application/Error and Exception Handling/README.md

 </details>

 - Do **not** ignore errors in security-related components like crypto modules.
-- Log errors according to the [Logging and Monitoring](/Web%20Application/Logging%20and%20Monitoring/README.md) section.
+- Log errors according to the [Logging and Monitoring](/Web%20Application/Logging%20and%20Monitoring/README.md) page.

 # Error and exception handling